 What are you called to create/lead/make/be/do?
 (And what do you need?
 What are you seeking help with?)

 I understand, from personal experience, the struggles and challenges to remain in alignment with who you really are.
-Often in my own life I have veered off-course - not only because of a lack of courage and confidence when life has required it most, but also overcoming limiting beliefs and crippling self-doubt.
-This work, this website, where you are right now reading has been the biggest challenge of all.
+Often in my own life I have veered off-course not only because of a lack of courage and confidence when life has required it most but also overcoming limiting beliefs and crippling self-doubt.

 Daily (hourly), I ask myself to make decisions that are a true reflection of who I am (not fear, not out of what others might think, not what the status quo is) - the result is Living Moxie, built on the foundation of values, person-centred approach that doesn't take you to the end, but offers you a place to ask your own questions and search yourself for your own answers.
 I just provide the space.